Tech-Tweakers/polaris-chatbot/README.md

 ## API Usage

-Actually there is two main endpoints: chat and code.
+Actually there is two main endpoints: **/chat and /code**.
 Just change the endpoint to use the desired model.

 ```bash
 #